Basic Rigging Safety

-This one day course is designed for anyone working in the construction, fabrication industry or anyone who works in the vicinity of cranes (indoor cranes or hoisting mobile cranes).
-This course emphasis the importance of following Workplace Safety & Health Regulations 217/2006 and to have knowledge and competency when working with rigging equipment.
+This one day course is designed for anyone working in the construction or fabrication industry or anyone who works with cranes (indoor cranes or hoisting mobile cranes).
+This course emphasizes the importance of following Workplace Safety & Health Regulations 217/2006 and provides basic knowledge and competency when working with rigging equipment.

 Benefits of the Program:

-- Less accidents because the workforce will be better educated and aware of the potential risks
+- Fewer accidents and injuries because the workforce will be better educated and aware of the potential risks

-- Less insurance costs for the contractors and the owners when accidents occur
+- Lower insurance costs for contractors and owners when accidents do occur